PJ1914/DID/README.md

   - `MigrationManager`, `TrustScore`, `PaymasterManager` (updated to not require SystemToken)
   - Modular Account Modules (new): `SessionKeyModule`, `SubscriptionModule` (see "Modular Account Architecture" below)
 - Governance
-  - Legacy governance contracts (e.g., dispute resolution) have been retired; only audit artifacts remain for posterity
+  - Legacy governance contracts (e.g., dispute resolution) have been fully removed; bring your own governance if needed

 Interfaces live under `src/interfaces/` and are imported per-contract (we replaced the monolithic `SharedInterfaces.sol`).
 Key interfaces: `IVerificationLogger`, `ITrustScore`, `IUserIdentityRegistry`, `IGuardianManager`, `IEntryPoint`, etc.